mspbannister/ud120-projects/final_project/P5_submission.md

     Non-POIs: 38 (73.08%)
 ```

-Not only is much of the data incomplete, but the disparity between the number of POIs and non-POIs may result in problems training a classification algorithm to accurately distinguish between the two (an effect known as [class imbalance](http://www.chioka.in/class-imbalance-problem/)).

 By using only records containing complete information, we reduce the amount of data that we can use to train our classifier, which will inevitably impact its accuracy.

-However, given that POIs represent a greater proportion of the training data than the full data set (24.6% vs. 12.6%), clearer patterns may emerge that will better distinguish between the two classes.
+Not only is much of the data incomplete, but the significant disparity between the number of POIs and non-POIs may result in problems when training a classification algorithm to distinguish between the two (an effect known as [class imbalance](http://www.chioka.in/class-imbalance-problem/)).

+Ultimately, these two issues may limit the usefulness of our final classifier.

 ## Feature selection